 Spanning 202 acres, the zoo offers fun for the whole family.
 Arrive early in the morning when the animals are the most active.
 Get a closer look at the wildlife while riding high above the plains on the African Sky Safari.
 Daily activities include Zookeeper Chats, Animal Shows and Stingray Feedings.

 The legacy of J. Rieger & Co. – founded in 1887 – was almost lost following the devastation caused by Prohibition.
 Fast-forward three-generations, and the Rieger family is once again serving their Kansas City whiskey.
 Browse their historical exhibit before departing on a one-hour distillery tour, followed by tasting of their four core products.
-Two on-site bars, The Monogram Lounge and The Hey!
+Three on-site bars, The Monogram Lounge, Electric Park Garden Bar and The Hey!
 Hey!
-Club (open Wednesday through Saturday, reservations are encouraged), will keep you entertained into the night.
-“It’s O!
-So Good.”
+Club, will keep you entertained into the night.

 Liquid nirvana.
 Better known as coffee.
 Learn about the process of harvesting and air-roasting coffee beans on a factory tour followed by a sampling of The Roasterie’s amazing products.